corelight/terraform-aws-sensor/README.md

-  fleet_token = "<the pairing token from the Fleet UI>" fleet_url   = "<the URL of the fleet instance from the Fleet UI>" fleet_server_sslname = "<the ssl name provided by Fleet>" }
+  fleet_token = "<the pairing token from the Fleet UI>" fleet_url   = "<the URL of the fleet instance from the Fleet UI>" fleet_server_sslname = "<the ssl name provided by Fleet>"

+  # optional KMS key, if set will encrpyt the EBS volumes launched by the auto scaler group
+  kms_key_id  = "<the ID of the KMS key used to encrypt the EBS volumes>" }